Cam Newton: New England Patriots

 In Week 11 against the Houston Texans, Newton threw for 365 yards and a touchdown during the 27–20 loss.
-In Week 12 against the Arizona Cardinals, Newton threw for a season low 84 yards and two interceptions during the 20–17 win.
-In Week 13 against the Los Angeles Chargers, Newton only threw for 69 yards and a touchdown, but rushed for 48 yards and two more touchdowns during the 45–0 win.
+In Week 12 against the Arizona Cardinals, Newton threw for a season-low 84 yards and two interceptions during the 20–17 win.
+In Week 13 against the Los Angeles Chargers, Newton threw for only 69 yards and a touchdown, but rushed for 48 yards and two more touchdowns during the 45–0 win.
 In Week 16 against the Buffalo Bills on Monday Night Football, Newton threw for 34 yards and rushed for 24 yards and a touchdown before being benched in favor of Jarrett Stidham in the third quarter during the 38–9 loss.
 In Week 17, against the New York Jets, he had 242 passing yards and three touchdowns to go along with his first career touchdown reception on a trick play where Jakobi Meyers threw to him during the 28–14 win.

 Newton finished the season with a league-high 12 quarterback rushing touchdowns, the second-highest in a season behind his 14 in 2011.
 However, Newton threw for 2,657 yards and eight touchdowns, which were the lowest outside of his injury-shortened 2019 campaign.

 On March 12, 2021, the Patriots re-signed Newton to a one-year deal worth up to $13.6 million.
 In training camp, he competed with rookie first-round draft pick Mac Jones.
 On August 21, he traveled to an appointment outside of the New England area.
 Despite multiple negative tests for COVID-19, he was required to stay away from the team facility for five days.
 This caused him to miss four days of practice prior to their preseason game.
 He did, however, participate virtually in the practices.
-Newton was able to return to the team in time for their final preseason game, which he did play in.
+Newton was able to return to the team in time for all three preseason games, which he did play in.
 On August 31, Newton was released from the Patriots during final roster cuts.